Leonardo2718/Quark_Note_Taker/README.md

 1. Make sure you have all dependencies installed and that they all work correctly
 2. Start Quark by running the file `quark.py`
 3. Quark will prompt you to create a new notes directory.
 By default, it will create it as `[HOME_DIRECTORY]/QuarkNotes/`.
-Once the notes directory has been created, Quark will make a cope of this file to your new directory.
+Once the notes directory is created, Quark will make a cope of this file to your new directory.
 4. When Quark starts, if `README.md` is not opened by default, use `File->Open` (or type `Ctrl+O`) to open the file/note
 5. If the file opens and is displayed correctly, then Quark is working!
-6. Optional: customize quark to your liking by modifying any of the following files
+6. Optional: customize Quark to your liking by modifying any of the following files
 	- `config.json`
 	- `themes/default.css`
 	- `html-template/htmlDoc_start.html`
 	- `html-template/htmlDoc_end.html`
+	- all source files (Quark is released under the MIT license)

 ##Known issues
-1. When editing a note, every time a change is made, the live preview jumps to the top of the document.
-Scrolling the editor window will restore the preview to the correct position.
-You can also save the note (`Ctrl+S`)  to restore the preview.
-2. There is a problem highlighting the syntax of nested emphasis when the same symbols are used such as `_emphasized __and__ strong_` so use `_emphasized **and** strong_` instead.
+1. There is a problem highlighting the syntax of nested emphasis when the same symbols are used such as `_emphasized __and__ strong_` so use `_emphasized **and** strong_` instead if care about correct syntax highlighting.

 ##License
 Quark Note Taker is licensed under the MIT License.